 I was a bit weary to pour all the ingredients in (wet and dry) at the same time in the flour, as indicated in the recipe, but the cake turned out great.
 I still recommend to lightly beat the eggs before adding them to the flour.

-1 cup sweet butter, melted, plus extra for greasing
+1 cup butter, or dairy free buttery spread, melted, plus extra for greasing

 1 cup superfine sugar

 1¾ cups toasted hazelnuts, finely ground